nader-hotait/nader-hotait.github.io/_pages/about.md

 👋 Welcome!
 My name is Nader Hotait.<br>

-👨‍💻 I am research associate at the [Berlin Institut for Integration and Migration Research (BIM)](https://www.bim.hu-berlin.de/de/bim) at the Humboldt University of Berlin and Lead Data Scientist at [Transformakes](https://www.transformakers.de/).<br>
+👨‍💻 I am Postdoc at the [Berlin Institut for Integration and Migration Research (BIM)](https://www.bim.hu-berlin.de/de/bim) at the Humboldt University of Berlin and [German Center for Integration and Migration Research DeZIM e.V ](https://www.dezim-institut.de).<br>

-📚 Also, I am a Ph.D. candidate in Sociology at the University of Mannheim's [Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/) and visiting researcher at the [Data Science Institute](https://www.lse.ac.uk/DSI) of the London School of Econonomics and Political Science.<br>
+📚 Also, I recently finished my PhD in Sociology at the University of Mannheim's [Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/) and visiting researcher at the [Data Science Institute](https://www.lse.ac.uk/DSI) of the London School of Econonomics and Political Science.<br>

 🔬 My current research encompasses two primary areas.
-First, I focus on radical material in algorithmically curated social media feeds and its effects on radicalization.
+First, I focus on (radical) material in algorithmically curated social media feeds and its effects on values and opinions.
 Second, I investigate Muslim and Migrant communities online, assessing their impact on real-life politics, alongside founding and directing the [Digital Muslim Studies Lab (DMS)](https://digitalmuslimstudies.com/).

 👨‍🏫 Check out my [talks](/talks) and [blogposts](/year-archive) for updates and empirical insights to my work.
 The latter is where you can find my codes (sometimes).